sauciucrazvan/red-blue-backend/README.md

 # RED-BLUE Game

-To play this game, two users will perform the following steps inside the app:
+To play this game, two users will perform the following steps inside the application:

 1. First user creates a new game session and gets a unique generated code
 2. Second user joins the game with the code generated at step 1